stefan-rogin/chat/README.md

 ### Test

-You can run tests with `rebar3 eunit`, or with `rebar3 eunit && rebar3 cover --verbose` to include the coverge report in the console.
+You can run tests with `rebar3 eunit`, or with `rebar3 eunit && rebar3 cover --verbose` to include the coverage report in the console.

 ### Run